reitermarkus/parallel-systems/a09/ReadMe.md

 In the sequential version, we can observe that the runtime grows exponentially relative to a given problem size.
 We were only able to calculate problem sizes up to 17 in a reasonable amount of time.

+We optimized the function to check for collisions from three loops (horizontal, vertical, diagonal) to just a single loop over the queens which are already placed.

 ![](speedup.svg)

 | Problem Size | Threads | Runtime (µs) |